alexandreL/sugar-shack/README.md

 - Run the command `npm i`
 - Run the command `nx run-many -t serve`

+**Docker alternative**

+- Run the command `docker build . -t sugar-shack:nx-base` to initialize the base image
+- Run the command `docker-compose up`

 ### Understand this workspace

 Run the command `nx graph` to see a diagram of the dependencies of the projects.